-the adversary of all the Jews (ULT) the enemy of all the Jews (UST)
+the Agagite, the adversary of all the Jews, had plotted concerning the Jews to annihilate them.
+And he had cast a the adversary of all the Jews (ULT) the enemy of all the Jews (UST)

 This phrase gives clarifying information about Haman.
 Alternate translation: "the enemy of all the Jews" (See: Distinguishing Versus Informing or Reminding)